Pharmacy Technician Training: A Sneak Peek at the Road Ahead

 If you’ve made a trip to your local pharmacy to pick up a prescription, there’s a good chance you weren’t thinking too much about the people working behind the counter—you just wanted to get your medicine and get on with life feeling a little better.
 While these healthcare professionals might not have been top-of-mind in the moment, the role has caught your eye now that you’re considering your career options.

 The people behind the counter, more often than not, are pharmacy technicians.
 They play a critical role in the daily operations of a pharmacy as they assist customers with insurance issues, handle medications and prepare orders for pickup.
 Sound like it could be a fit for you?
-You’ll be happy to know that there’s a relatively quick path to working as a pharmacy technician—the Certificate program at Rasmussen College can be completed in as few as 9 months!1
+You’ll be happy to know that there’s a relatively quick path to working as a pharmacy technician—the Certificate program at Rasmussen University can be completed in as few as 9 months!1

 So what can you expect from pharmacy technician training?
 In this article we’ll take a closer look at what you’ll see on your way to working in a pharmacy and break it down step by step.

 Though it is possible to land a pharmacy technician job with just a high school diploma, many employers prefer candidates to have some post-secondary training/education and to be certified.
 To earn this certification, you must take the Pharmacy Technician Certification Board (PTCB) exam.
 In order to do that, candidates must complete a PTCB-recognized education program, like the Rasmussen University Pharmacy Technician Certificate program, or have equivalent work experience.